-34.In the contracting sector, the generally-accepted definition of a personal service company is:
+32.In the contracting sector, the generally accepted definition of a personal service company is:

-∉ a limited company that typically has a sole director, the contractor, who owns most or all of the shares
+∉ a limited company that typically has a sole director, the contractor, who owns most or all of the shares income between salary and dividends.

-Contractors choose to work for clients using their own limited companies for many reasons.
-Limited companies can be a tax-efficient way for contractors to work.
-They may split their income between salary and dividends.
 This means they do not pay employers' or employees' Class 1 National Insurance Contributions on a large part of their income.
 Personal service contracts prevent the risk of there being a contract of service or an employment relationship with us.
-This eliminates any income tax liability on the county council.
+This eliminates any income tax liability on the County Council.
 Using a limited liability company also insulates contractors from business risk to a certain extent.
 Due to Government changes in the rules for off-payroll working in the public sector for intermediaries, off payroll work is supported by the County Council Procurement service to ensure good practice is followed.